 "This isn’t even just about winning an argument.
 It’s that if they keep going after the wrong thing, I mean, they’re just setting up their own obsolescence."

-There was a lot more to AOC's interview, but the tl;dr boils down to one major factor: listening.
-If the Democrats stand a chance at really making a change, at truly starting to tackle police violence, voter suppression, the climate crisis, and countless other pandemics, they have to start taking progressives seriously.
-And the only way to start doing that is to listen.
+There was a lot more to AOC's interview, but the message boils down to one major factor that was made excruciatingly clear during last night's attempted coup: Joe Biden's team needs to start really listening.
+If the Democrats stand a chance at making any sort of change in the US, at truly starting to address white supremacy, police violence, voter suppression, at the climate crisis, they have to start taking progressives seriously.